|European Champion 2016|

 - I preferred Jose Aguas over Nene.

-- Arthur Correia was on the squad, but i dropped him for Pepe after Euro 2016.
+- Arthur Correia was originally on the squad, but I dropped him for Pepe after Euro 2016.
 Pepe had been sensational throughout Euro 2016.
-He was perhaps the best player as Portugal won their fist major international tournament.
+He was perhaps the best player as Portugal won their first major international tournament.

 - Matateu probably should be on the team.